Error Handling

 {

-"detail": "Unsupported file type: .json.
-Supported formats: csv, xlsx, xls"
+"message": "Unsupported file type: .json.
+Supported formats: csv, xlsx, xls for tabular data; pdf, docx, pptx, txt, md for documents",

 }